datainaforest/ecommerce-sales-analysis/README.md

 The findings suggest that implementing retention strategies could significantly improve long-term revenue stability and customer lifetime value.

-This project demonstrates practical SQL querying, business KPI analysis, and dashboard development skills relevant to a Junior Data Analyst role.
+The project applies SQL-based data analysis and dashboard reporting techniques to extract actionable business insights from transactional data.